Radiohead229/Exploring-BI-Tools/README.md

 # Exploring-BI-Tools
-### A Visualization Project on Exploring different Open Source BI Tools namely Apache Superset and Metabase.
+### A Visualization Project on Exploring two different Open Source BI Tools namely Apache Superset and Metabase.
 ## End-to-End Project Idea:
 Building two fully **functional dashboards** created using the same dataset  — one using **Apache Superset** and the other using **Metabase**.
 The dashboards should showcase a range of **visualizations, filters**, and interactions.